Judy95/Judy95/README.md

 I am a healthcare worker aspiring to become software engineer.
 Around two months ago I decided to start learning coding which I find fascinating.
 I joined ZeroToMastery platform in order to explore the world of programming.

-* 🌍  I'm based in Portsmout
+* 🌍  I'm based in Portsmouth
 * ✉️  You can contact me at [judyzisch@gmail.com](mailto:judyzisch@gmail.com)
 * 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on Open Source projects including HTML, CSS and basic JavaScript